cosibot/cosibot-international/bot/data/nlu.md

 - Is there anything you are afraid of?
 - Is there anything you are scared of?
 - There is anything that frighten you?
-- Things that scare you.
+- Things that scare you off.
 - Things you are scared of.
 - Things you fear.
 - What are u scared of?